ThuverX/Rift/README.md

 Things to keep note of:
 - You can't use the normal constructor inside a component class.
 Instead use the class name for the constructor.
 (You also don't need to use `super()`)
 - You must define your state inside the custom constructor for it to trigger a re-render when updated
-- The render method must be defined and must return a `rhtml` element (Using the `rhtml` template string)
+- The render method must be defined and must return a `RiftElement`

 ```js
 class ExampleComponent extends Component {